-Development Plan Objectives & Policy Likely to improve No likely interaction Neutral interaction Uncertain interaction Potential conflict likely to be mitigated Probable Conflict unlikely to be mitigated natural heritage and biodiversity, while promoting and developing its cultural, educational and eco-tourism potential in a sustainable manner, the Council will require that the operators of all proposed quarrying sites maximise the biodiversity potential of their site by including proposals which promote bio-diversity throughout the working life and restoration of the quarry in their application.
-S1, L1 MA1, MA2 3 3 Objective ED11 - To ensure that permitted extractive industry developments are in accordance with the guidelines on Environmental Management in the Extractive Industry (EPA, 2006), the Wildlife, Habitats and the Extractive Industry (Notice Nature/ Irish Concrete Federation / NPWS 2010) and the Environmental Code (ICF, 2006).
-B1, B2, B3, B4, S2, PH2, S1, L1 S3, W3, AC1, AC2, AC3, MA1, MA2 PH1, S4, W1, W2, C1 Objective ED12 - To ensure facilities for the manufacture of concrete and tarmac, where applicable, are located within existing quarries, to take advantage of a convenient supply of materials, subject to such facilities being appropriately sited, on-going management and controls over the generation of emissions, the access and local roads network being acceptable for the traffic generated and compliance with normal planning and environmental criteria and the development management standards contained in Chapter 18.
-B4, S2, S3, MA1, MA2 PH1, S4, AC2, B1, B2, B3, PH2, S1, W1, W2, W3, AC1, AC3, C1, L1 Objective ED13 - To consider the use of worked out sites for the deposit of inert waste material subject to complying with the necessary environmental and traffic safeguards, particularly when such proposals result in the creation and protection of habitats and subject to compliance with the development management standards contained in Chapter 18.
-B1, B3, S2, S3 AC2, MA1, MA2 PH1, PH2, S4, W3, AC1, AC3, C1 B4, B2, S1, W1, W2, L1 Objective ED14 - To prepare supplementary guidance or All SEOs
+Development Plan Objectives & Policy Likely to improve No likely interaction Neutral interaction Uncertain interaction Potential conflict likely to be mitigated Probable Conflict unlikely to be mitigated guidelines on Environmental Management in the Extractive Industry (EPA, 2006), the Wildlife, Habitats and the Extractive Industry (Notice Nature/ Irish Concrete Federation / NPWS 2010) and the Environmental Code (ICF, 2006).
+To ensure that extractive industry developments are sited, designed and operated in accordance with best practice.
+Cognisance should be paid to the following guideline documents (as may be superseded and/or updated) which are of particular relevance: Environmental Management in the Extractive Industry (EPA, 2006); Quarries and Ancillary Activities: Guidelines for Planning Authorities (DEHLG, 2004); Wildlife, Habitats and the Extractive Industry (Notice Nature/ Irish Concrete Federation / NPWS 2010); The Environmental Code (ICF, 2006); Geological Heritage Guidelines for the Extractive Industry (ICF and GSI, 2008); S2, PH2, S1, L1 MA1, MA2 Objective ED12 - To ensure facilities for the manufacture B4, S2, S3, PH1, S4, B1, B2, of concrete and tarmac, where applicable, are located MA1, MA2 AC2, B3, PH2, within existing quarries, to take advantage of a convenient S1, W1, supply of materials, subject to such facilities being W2, AC1, appropriately sited, on-going management and controls AC3, C1, over the generation of emissions, the access and local L1 roads network being acceptable for the traffic generated and compliance with normal planning and environmental

+Development Plan Objectives &amp; Policy criteria and the development management standards contained in Chapter 18.
+To ensure facilities for the manufacture of concrete and tarmac, where applicable, are located within existing extractive industry sites, to take advantage of a convenient supply of materials, subject to: such facilities being appropriately sited having regard to visual amenities; such facilities being subject to on-going management and controls over the generation of emissions; the access and local roads network being acceptable for the traffic generated; Likely to improve No likely interaction Neutral interaction Uncertain interaction Potential conflict likely to be mitigated Probable Conflict unlikely to be mitigated compliance with normal planning and environmental criteria and the development management standards in Chapter 18.
+Objective ED13 - To consider the use of worked out sites B1, B3, AC2, MA1, PH1, PH2, B4, B2, for the deposit and recycling of inert waste material, subject to complying with the necessary environmental and S2, S3 MA2 S4, W2, AC1, S1, W1, traffic safeguards, particularly when such proposals result in the creation and protection of habitats and subject to compliance with the development management standards contained in Chapter 18.
+AC3, C1 L1 Objective ED14 - To prepare supplementary guidance or vary the plan to include policies which will balance the interests of non-extractive rural amenity and development with the need to protect important aggregate deposits for possible future extraction, if and when such deposits are identified.
+All SEOs